 Beach was soon inspired to consider opening a branch of La Maison des Amis des Livres in New York City to introduce Americans to modern French literature in much the same way as the famous Armory Show had introduced impressionists, expressionists, cubists, and other modern artists.
 Her mother supplied her with $3,000 to finance the venture.
 But rents in New York proved exorbitant and, if the truth be known, Beach could not bear to part with Paris or Monnier.

-Instead she took the money and opened her own shop in Paris to complement Monnier’s.
+Instead, she took the money and opened her own shop in Paris to complement Monnier’s.
 Her’s would be an English language bookstore catering the growing expatriate communities filling Parisian cafés taking advantage of the favorable exchange rate for the Franc that made the city one of the most affordable big cities in the world.
-The bookstore would also introduce French intellectual to the best contemporary English language writing, especially American writing.
+The bookstore would also introduce French intellectuals to the best contemporary English language writing, especially American writing.

 Beach opened Shakespeare and Company in November of 1919 at 8 rue Dupuytren while she continued to live with Monnier in a fourth floor apartment over the French bookshop.
 The new store was a success and soon a busy expatriate center.
 In 1922 Beach was able to move the shop to larger quarters at 12 rue de l’Odéon directly across the street from La Maison.